THE STRIPED CAT

 Duncan is the elder of the pair and Stephen followed him into the world within the year.
 For a few days between birthdays, they are the same age.
 That makes them Irish twins I suppose.
 Duncan has jet-black wavy hair, dark brown eyes and a slightly darker complexion in summer than the rest of our large brood.
 And he has sharp features and boyish good looks to boot.
 A lefty, he was always, and still is, the most athletic of the five boys in the family.
 His musculature was well defined for even a lad of less than ten.

 Stephen, on the other hand, was softer featured and freckle faced; indeed, he also may have been the first in the family to wear glasses.
 His hair was brown and although my father kept us in military-style crew cuts for most of my youth, he sported a mane of tight curls as a young adult, very much in fashion at the time.
 He gained on Duncan in height each year as a child until surpassing him by inches in high school.
-Stephen hadn’t Duncan’s easy gift of coordination so worked a bit harder at it, eventually excelling at basketball in high school and volleyball in University.
-Even in those early years, Duncan was the good-looking charmer and Stephen the glad-handing intellectual.
+Stephen hadn’t Duncan’s easy gift of coordination so worked a bit harder at it, eventually excelling at basketball in high school and volleyball at Ottawa U. Even in those early years, Duncan was the good-looking charmer and Stephen the glad-handing intellectual.
 I think it’s just that even then, Stephen had a greater awareness of those around him.

 As for me, I would have been round of face and body in those days, a serious demeanour and prominent cowlick over my brow at the hairline.
 The summer sun would have turned my hair a lighter shade of brown, with even some blonde highlight appearing in spots.
 I had freckles too, all over my face and arms, but not as many as Stephen.
 All of my clothes would have been ill-fitting hand-me-downs, well patched by Ma where needed, the use of suspenders to hold up my pants better suited than a belt.
 I squinted in the sun but required no glasses.
 I was too young then to determine if I would later be athletic or bookish, but Ma had taught me rudimentary reading beginning at age four or five.